Anyone who owns or leases a 2016-2018 Honda Civic and had their car roll away.

 How a Class Action Lawsuit Can Help

-If a class action lawsuit is filed and is successful, owners and lessees of the vehicles may be able to collect money for repairs, as well as any loss in value of their cars it relates to the reported problem.
+If a class action lawsuit is successful, owners and lessees of the vehicles may be able to collect money for repairs, as well as any loss in the value of their cars as it relates to the reported problem.
 Honda could also be ordered to send notice to those with the affected vehicles and offer a fix for the issue.

-If you have a 2017 Honda Civic and it rolled away, get in touch with us using the form on this page.
+If you have a 2016-2018 Honda Civic and it rolled away, get in touch with us using the form on this page.
 One of the attorneys handling this investigation may then reach out to you directly to learn more about the problems you had.
-Any information you can provide can help them determine whether a lawsuit can be filed.